jtopjian/openstack-workshop/07-swift.md

 ### Swift Proxy

 We then have to configure the proxy node.
 The proxy service is what everything talks to get/put anything into the object-store.
-First we have to fix memcache by editing `/etc/memcache.conf` changing:
+First we have to fix memcache by editing `/etc/memcache.conf` changing: (use your local IP eg. 10.0.0.148)

     -l 127.0.0.1
     to
-    -l 0.0.0.0
+    -l LOCAL_IP

 Then restart memcache: `sudo service memcached restart`